 You could get in touch with your local Applied Research Collaboration (ARC).
 There are 15 centres across the country conducting research in different areas.
 They can advise more on the work taking place and how you could be involved.
 Emily, an Oxford-based social worker, was able to take her first steps into research through an internship at her local ARC, read Emily's experience of interning in research.

 Joining a committee is also an opportunity to be involved in research and learn more about the funding process.
 Our different committees decide which research projects to fund and prioritise.
 We look for people with social care experience and expertise to inform decisions.
-Explore more about joining a committee.
+Find out about becoming a professional committee member.

 Fellowships and training